 Advantages and Disadvantages of using API

-- Automation: With API’s managing data become easy it could handle the flow of data and manage the program.
+- Automation: With API, managing data become easy it could handle the flow of data and manage the program.

-- Extensible: It has seen that with API’s more and more developers connect to the application as the application expands the so do the API framework.
+- Extensible: It has been seen that with API, more and more developers connect to the application.
+As the application expands, so does the API framework.

-- Flexible: If an API gets integrated with any application it can access any component of the application and avail any services and information.
+- Flexible: If an API gets integrated with any application, it can access any component of the application and avail of any services and information.

-- Reliability: Robust APIs are more reliable than simple integration in the application so while using an API give more reliability.
+- Reliability: Robust APIs are more reliable than simple integration in the application, so using an API gives more reliability.

-- Security: Adding an API on the application can be a threat to the application itself because it set a connection between your application with a third-party application and your application data can be easily exposed.
+- Security: Adding an API to the application can be a threat to the application itself because it sets a connection between your application with a third-party application, and your application data can be easily exposed.

 Applications of API